day8/re-frame/docs/on-dynamics.md

 is instinctively writing fewer tests, surprising even himself a bit, because his intuitions are telling him it is safe to do so.
 It is empirically simpler.
 Experientially simpler.

-I can give you all the theory in the world for why re-frame is good.
+N of 1, sure.
 But there's almost no better recommendation than this.